 Make No Bones About It!!

-Taking care of our bones is very important!
+Bone health is very important!
 They do a lot for us: protect our vital organs, anchor our muscles and bank minerals like magnesium and calcium to ensure the body is able to maintain the proper levels required for functions such as normal heart rhythm, muscle contraction, nerve function and more.

 There are some risk factors for osteoporosis that are not modifiable such as age, gender and family history.
 But there are changes we can make to our habits and behaviors to reduce our risk.
 These include: